armadaproject/armada/docs/events_by_day.md

 * If a user submits jobs to a jobset such that at least one event is generated more frequently than once every n days, the eventstream will never be cleaned up.
 This can lead to memory growth over time.
 * Memory usage of these streams can be very large due to both the number of messages and the verbosity of each message.
 This can cause issues as Redis requires all data to be held in memory.

 To address these issues we suggest splitting each jobset into a logical stream per day.
 This should enable old messages to be cleaned up, even if the jobset itself lasts indefinitely.
-It should also enable old, but still readbale, streams to be compressed which should further save memory.
+It should also enable old, but still readable, streams to be compressed which should further save memory.

 ## Proposed Mechanism for Splitting Streams.